 Risorgimento: The History of Italy From Napoleon to Nation State by Lucy Riall.
 Examination of Italy's Risorgimento (revival) and unification in the 19th century, incorporating the latest research.

 The Prince by Niccolo Machiavelli.
 Classic 16th century political treatise, written during the heyday of the Italian city-states.
-In writing this book, the exiled Machiavelli hoped to flatter Lorenzo de'Medici into letting him return to Florence (it didn't work).

 War, Diplomacy and the Rise of Savoy, 1690-1720 by Christopher Storrs deals with the career of Victor Amadeus II, duke of Savoy and king of Sicily and Sardinia.